-Chrysopogonnitrigana (VETIVER GRASS) and Chymbopogoncitratus (LEMON GRASS) AS BIOSORBENTS FOR HEAVY METAL CONTAINING EFFLUENT:A COMPARATIVE STUDY.
+Chrysopogonnitrigana (VETIVER GRASS) and Chymbopogoncitratus (LEMON GRASS) AS BIOSORBENTS FOR HEAVY METALS (Cadmium, Lead, Copper and Chromium) IN THE EFFLUENT WATER:A COMPARATIVE STUDY.

 ABSTRACT

 The introduction of foreign materials such as the heavy metals into the environment is attributed to the major reason of environmental adulteration and this has been linked to increased industrialization.
 Plants have shown great potency in the biosorption of these toxic elements from the environment.
 Cymbopogon citratus (lemon grass) and Chrysopogonnitrigana (vetiver grass) both terrestrial plants have been used in the present study for the uptake of heavy metals from a heavy metal containing effluent.
 A 50% (TRT 1) and 25% (TRT 2) effluent concentrations was used to hydroponically culture the plants for the heavy metal bioaccumulation.
 Cymbopogon citratus significantly (P<0.05) reduced the concentrations of cadmium by 97% and 99% in both TRT 1 and 2.
 Lead by 66% and 57%, chromium 48% and 38% and copper 99% and 73% in both treatments.
-Chrysopogonnitrigana significantly (P<0.05) too up the heavy metals from both treatments at 94% and 98% for cadmium, 29% and 20% for lead, 20% and 12% for chromium and 73% and 79% for copper.
+Chrysopogonnitrigana significantly (P<0.05) took up the heavy metals from both treatments at 94% and 98% for cadmium, 29% and 20% for lead, 20% and 12% for chromium and 73% and 79% for copper.
 The data obtained from this study revealed that both plants have the capacity to take up heavy metals however, Cymbopogncitratus showed a higher removal efficiency of all the four studied heavy metals than Chrysopogonnitrigana.

-Keywords: Vetiver grass, Lemon grass, Heavy metals, Bioremediation, Hydroponics, Greenhouse.
+Keywords: Vetiver grass, Lemon grass, Heavy metals (Pb, Cu, Cd & Cr), Bioremediation, Hydroponics, Greenhouse.

 INTRODUCTION